takelwerk/takelage-var/README.md

 of the [molecule]( https://molecule.readthedocs.io/) testing environment.

-The pytest plugin takeltest provides helper functions and fixtures to facilitate the use of molecule and testinfra.
+The pytest plugin pytest-takeltest provides helper functions and fixtures to facilitate the use of molecule and testinfra.
 It provides access to variables and secrets and helps to not only unit test your ansible roles but to